offalynne/Input/docs/5.0/Functions-(Verbs).md

 |------|--------------------------|------------------------------------|
 |`verb`|[verb](Verbs-and-Bindings)|[Verb](Verbs-and-Bindings) to target|

-Values that this function returns are defined via [`INPUT_VERB_COLLISION_GROUPS`](Configuration?id=profiles-and-bindings).
-If no collision groups have been defined for the target verb then this function will return `undefined` (and the verb is considered as being in every collision group).
+Values that this function returns are defined via [`INPUT_VERB_GROUPS`](Configuration?id=profiles-and-bindings).
+If no verb groups have been defined for the target verb then this function will return `undefined` (and the verb is considered as being in every group).

 &nbsp;